apiaryio/api-elements/docs/overview.md

 ```

 Given that API Elements use [Refract][], the structure of the document is recursive by nature.
 When looking for specific elements, it is best then to walk the tree to look for a match.
 Querying the tree means that your code will be decoupled not only from specific API description documents, but it will also be decoupled from the structure of those documents.

+## Managing Compatibility

+When parsing an API Elements document, parsers should safely ignore any elements that were not in the API Elements specification at the time of implementation.
+This allows for the specification to evolve using semantic versioning and introduce non-breaking changes.

 [Refract]: https://github.com/refractproject/refract-spec/blob/master/refract-spec.md
 [MSON]: https://github.com/apiaryio/mson